FUSED-Wind/fusedwind-gui/README.md

 To be able to edit the source of the package and not have to re-install it instead run:

     $ python setup.py develop

+Note that the installer automatically installs all required WISDEM and SEAM packages into the ``src`` directory.

+### Building the docs

+The documentation for all the installed WISDEM and SEAM modules can be built by navigating to the ``src`` directory and typing:

+    $ make html

+To view them open ``_build/html/index.html``.
+To make them visible from the web GUI directly copy them to the ``fusedwindGUI/static`` directory:

+    $ cp -r src/_build/html fusedwindGUI/static/docs

+TODO: make this step part of the build process.

 ### Starting the web app